dgitj/dgitj.github.io/index.md

 ---

+Hi!
 I am a PhD student in computer science at Karlsruhe Institute of Technology and research associate at KASTEL Security Research Labs.

 ---